happner/happn-3/README.md

 SECURITY SERVER
 ---------------

-*happn server instances can be secured with user and group authentication, a default user and group called _ADMIN is created per happn instance, the admin password is 'happn' but is configurable (MAKE SURE PRODUCTION INSTANCES DO NOT RUN OFF THE DEFAULT PASSWORD)*
+*happn server instances can be secured with user and group authentication and authorisation, a default user and group called _ADMIN is created per happn instance, the admin password is 'happn' but is configurable (MAKE SURE PRODUCTION INSTANCES DO NOT RUN OFF THE DEFAULT PASSWORD)*

 ```javascript